fredi1993/events-ireckonu/README.md

 # events-ireckonu
-A simple client-side app that lists events and shows details for every event Download or clone the repo and run `npm install`.
+A simple client-side app that lists events and shows details for every event.

+Download or clone the repo and run `npm install`.

 ## Development server